Dalvík

-Dalvík ([ˈtal.ˌviːk]) is the main village of the Icelandic municipality of Dalvíkurbyggð.
-Its population is approximately 1,400.
+Dalvík ([ˈtal.ˌviːk]) is the main town of Dalvíkurbyggð, a municipality of Iceland.
+As of January 2011, its population was 1,454 people.

-The town's name means "valley bay."
+The town's name means "valley bay".

 Geography

 Dalvík is on the western shore of Eyjafjörður in the valley of Svarfaðardalur.

 Transportation

 Dalvík harbor is a regional commercial port for import and fishing.
-The ferry Sæfari, which sails from Dalvík, serves the island of Grímsey, Iceland's northernmost community, which lies on the Arctic Circle.
+Sæfari, the ferry that sails from Dalvík, serves the island of Grímsey, Iceland's northernmost community which lies on the Arctic Circle.
 Bus services to Siglufjörður and Akureyri are provided by Strætó.

 Culture

-The annual Fiskidagurinn mikli is held the Saturday after the first Monday of August, attended by up to 30,000 people who enjoy a free fish buffet sponsored by the local fishing industry.
+The annual Fiskidagurinn mikli festival is held the Saturday after the first Monday of August, attended by up to 30,000 people who enjoy a free fish buffet sponsored by the local fishing industry.

-Dalvík has had four representatives at the Eurovision song contest for Iceland, despite its small size.
+Despite its small size, Dalvík has had four representatives at the Eurovision song contest for Iceland.

 Sports

-In sports, Dalvík is probably most known for alpine skiing.
+In sports, Dalvík is probably best known for alpine skiing.
 Böggvisstaðafjall is one of the best known ski areas in Iceland.
 The town has produced a series of skiers who have represented Iceland in the Olympics, World Cups, World Championships, and European Cups, as well as other international and national competitions.
 Amongst these have been Daníel Hilmarsson, Sveinn Brynjólfsson and Björgvin Björgvinsson.

-Football teams from the village have had their ups and downs but have managed to produce some nationally known players; the most recognized one is former Cardiff City and Premier League forward Heiðar Helguson.
+Football teams from the village have had their ups and downs but have managed to produce some nationally known players; the most recognized one is former Cardiff City and Premier League and Iceland forward Heiðar Helguson.

 Hamar golf club has a 9-hole course, a short drive outside Dalvík.